sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 As state and statistics information is retrieved from FRR-BGP on demand there is no Warm Boot specific requirements for this feature.

 ## 1.2 Design Overview
 SONiC FRR-BGP Extended Unified config and management capability makes use of Management framework to implement the backend and transformer methods to support Open Config data models for BGP and route policy feature.
 The backend converts the incoming request to Redis ABNF schema format and writes the configuration to Redis DB.
-Then from DB events, bgpcfgd will configure FRR-BGP using FRR CLI commands.
+Then from DB events, frrcfgd will configure FRR-BGP using FRR CLI commands.
-It also uses management framework's transformer methods to do syntactic and semantic validation of the requests using ABNF JSON before writing them into the Redis DB.
+It also uses management framework's transformer methods to do syntactic and semantic YANG validation of the requests using ABNF JSON before writing them into the Redis DB.

 ### 1.2.1 Basic Approach